Cutibacterium acnes: Acne vulgaris

 Cutibacterium acnes bacteria predominantly live deep within follicles and pores, although they are also found on the surface of healthy skin.
 In these follicles, C. acnes bacteria use sebum, cellular debris and metabolic byproducts from the surrounding skin tissue as their primary sources of energy and nutrients.
 Elevated production of sebum by hyperactive sebaceous glands (sebaceous hyperplasia) or blockage of the follicle can cause C. acnes bacteria to grow and multiply.

 Cutibacterium acnes bacteria secrete many proteins, including several digestive enzymes.
 These enzymes are involved in the digestion of sebum and the acquisition of other nutrients.
 They can also destabilize the layers of cells that form the walls of the follicle.
 The cellular damage, metabolic byproducts and bacterial debris produced by the rapid growth of C. acnes in follicles can trigger inflammation.
 This inflammation can lead to the symptoms associated with some common skin disorders, such as folliculitis and acne vulgaris.
 Acne vulgaris is the disease most commonly associated with C. acnes infection.
+Cutibacterium acnes is one of the most common and universal skin diseases, affecting more than 45 million individuals in the United States.
+20% of all dermatologist visits are related to treating acne-related issues.
+This issue often develops during hormonal periods; however, it is also apparent through early adulthood.
+There are no quantitative differences between C. acnes of the skin of patients with acne, but the C. acnes phylogenetic groups display distinct genetic and phenotypic characteristics.
+C. acnes biofilms are also found much more frequently in acne and can induce distinct immune responses to combat against acne.

 Acne vulgaris is a chronic inflammatory disease of the pilosebaceous unit, which includes the hair follicle, hair shaft, and sebaceous gland and about 650 million people are affected globally by this disease.
 C. acnes starts to colonize on the skin around 1 to 3 years prior to puberty and grows exponentially during this time.
 This is why so many teens and young adults struggle with acne.
 Prescriptions to treat acne are often antibiotics.
-However, with the rise of antibiotic resistance, antibiotics are now often combined with broad-spectrum antibacterial agents such as benzoyl peroxide, and other medications like isotretinoin (commonly known as Accutane) are being used on patients with severe or resistant acne.
+However, with the rise of antibiotic resistance, antibiotics are now often combined with broad-spectrum antibacterial agents such as benzoyl peroxide, and other medications like isotretinoin (commonly known by the brand name Accutane) are being used on patients with severe or resistant acne.